Murder of Madyson Middleton

-Madyson Middleton was an 8-year-old girl American from Santa Cruz, California whose mother reported her missing from their affordable housing apartment complex on July 25, 2015.
+Madyson Middleton was an 8-year-old American girl from Santa Cruz, California, whose mother reported her missing from their housing apartment complex on July 26, 2015.
 Middleton had been lured into another apartment by a 15-year-old neighbor where she was strangled, sexually assaulted, and stabbed before being disposed of in a dumpster.
-The suspect, Adrian Jerry Gonzalez, was charged two days later as an adult after Middleton's body was found.
+The neighbor, Adrian Jerry Gonzalez, was arrested two days later after Middleton's body was found.

-In 2019 the California Legislature passed, and in 2021 the state Supreme Court upheld SB 1391 which prohibits 14 and 15 year olds from being prosecuted as adults.
-As a result, in April 2021, Gonzalez was sentenced to juvenile detention where he will be incarcerated until he turns 25 in 2024, whereas if he had been prosecuted as an adult he could have faced life in prison.
+In 2019 the California State Legislature passed, and in 2021 the state Supreme Court upheld SB 1391 which prohibits 14- and 15-year-olds from being prosecuted as adults.
+As a result, in April 2021, Gonzalez was sentenced to juvenile detention where he remains incarcerated, whereas if he had been prosecuted as an adult he could have faced life in prison.
+Upon turning 25 in 2024, Gonzalez was eligible for release, but a jury trial determined that he would still pose a danger if released.

 Suspect

 The suspect, identified as Adrian Gonzalez, was 15 years old at the time and lived in the same apartment complex, was charged with Middleton's murder.
 He confessed to duct-taping her mouth shut and sexually assaulting her before stabbing her in the neck and strangling her to death.
 Gonzalez then dumped her body and watched the case closely, even asking random police officers questions about the crime.
 He also had a unique obsession with yo-yos and writing "suicidal" posts on Instagram.